telephone call

 Option 1: Snaking with a Drain Auger

-Snaking (or augering) is the traditional method for clearing blockages.
+Snaking, or augering, is the traditional method for clearing blockages.
 We use a long flexible metal cable with a corkscrew tip, manually feeding it through the drain until it hits a clog then twisting or pushing to break through.
+Snaking typically creates only a 2 to 3 inch opening through the blockage, which restores flow without cleaning the rest of the pipe wall.

 Pros of Snaking